 Sharpening works by increasing the contrast along edges so that there is a quicker transition from light to dark and the edges become more defined.

 Pushing the level of sharpening too far results in very high micro contrast with halos appearing around image elements and the introduction of artefacts in otherwise smooth areas.
 Over-sharpening often looks worse than not sharpening at all.

 Photoshop CC offers a selection of sharpening modes, but the most useful are Unsharp Mask and Smart Sharpen as they offer the greatest level of control.

 Elements users are often best served by the Adjust Sharpness options (Enhance>Adjust Sharpness), which is similar to CC’s Smart Sharpen feature.

-The Sharpen tool is also very useful as it enables sharpening to be targeted at specific areas
+The Sharpen tool is also very useful as it enables sharpening to be targeted at specific areas using a brush.

 PAGE 1: Why use Photoshop to sharpen photos

 PAGE 3: Sharpening the luminance

 PAGE 4: Sharpen photos in Adobe Camera Raw

 Adobe Lightroom: what every photographer needs to know about the ‘alternative Photoshop